tuphan-maji/EV-MATLAB-Portfolio/04_Power_Electronics/Buck_Converter/README.md

 The Buck Converter operates in two switching states.

-### Switch ON
+### ON State

 - MOSFET is turned ON.
-- Input voltage is applied to the inductor.
+- The input voltage is applied across the inductor.
-- Inductor stores energy.
+- The inductor stores energy.
-- Load receives power from the source.
+- The load receives power directly from the source.
 - Inductor current increases linearly.

-### Switch OFF
+### OFF State

 - MOSFET is turned OFF.
-- Freewheeling diode conducts.
+- The freewheeling diode conducts.
-- Inductor releases stored energy.
+- The inductor releases its stored energy.
-- Load continues receiving power.
+- The load continues to receive current.
 - Inductor current decreases linearly.

-By controlling the duty cycle of the PWM signal, the average output voltage is regulated.

----

-## Circuit Components

-- DC Voltage Source
-- MOSFET Switch
-- Freewheeling Diode
-- Inductor (L)
-- Capacitor (C)
-- Resistive Load
-- PWM Generator
-- Voltage Measurement
-- Current Measurement
-- Scope
+The average output voltage is regulated by adjusting the PWM duty cycle.

 ---